Back to blogSaaS spend

 Three concrete steps.
 You can run the first two this quarter.

 Step 1: Pick the three biggest contracts on your renewal calendar in the next 6 months.
 Not all of them.
 The three with the highest annual spend.
-(For most mid-market companies that's some combination of Salesforce, Zoom, Slack, Outreach, Zendesk, Workday — pick yours.)
+(For most enterprises that's some combination of Salesforce, Zoom, Slack, Outreach, Zendesk, Workday, ServiceNow — pick yours.)

 Step 2: Pull two numbers per contract, not one.
 From the vendor admin console, get the engaged-user count — users who created a record, closed a ticket, sent a campaign, etc. in the last 30 days.
 From your IdP, get the assigned-user count.
 Contracted minus engaged is your Layer 1 number.
 That alone usually justifies a 15–25% renegotiation ask.
 (If you've never done this, the shelfware audit playbook walks through it tool by tool.)